 State Income Taxes in Arkansas

 The state of Arkansas does have an individual income tax.
-Like most states with income tax, it is calculated on a marginal scale whose range is from 2.00% to 6.60% for 2021.
+Like most states with income tax, it is calculated on a marginal scale.
+The Governor recently passed a bill that lowered both the individual and corporate tax rates to compete with other states.
+The individual rates now range from 2.00% to 4.90% for 2022.

 State Business Taxes in Arkansas

 The state of Arkansas has a business income tax.
-Arkansas’ state tax is calculated on a marginal scale whose range is from 1.0% to 6.50% for 2020.
-For other business entities that are flow-thru entities, such as S Corporations, Partnerships, LLCs, etc., since it flows-thru to the individual level, there is no business tax on those entities.
-In other words, the tax is accessed only on C Corporations.
+Arkansas’ state tax is calculated on a marginal scale whose range is from 1.0% to 5.50% for 2022.
+Business entities that are flow-thru entities, such as S Corporations, Partnerships, LLCs, etc., are taxes at the individual tax rates.
+In other words, the 5.50% tax rate is accessed only on C Corporations.

 Sales and Property Taxes in Arkansas

 Sales Taxes in Arkansas – Like many states, Arkansas has multiple sales tax rates.
 One at the state level and another at the local level.
-The state rate is 6.50% the average local rate is 3.01% (total average rate for Arkansas Sales Tax is 9.51%).
-Arkansas has the 3rd highest combined sales tax rate in the country (behind Louisiana and Tennessee).
+The state rate is 6.50% the average local rate is 2.97% (total average rate for Arkansas Sales Tax is 9.47%).

 Payroll Taxes in Arkansas